MChehab94/KiwiTask/README.md

 ## Overview

-A simple application that retrieves five random flights from (ENDPOINT) and display the results in a ViewPager.
+A simple application that retrieves five random flights from https://api.skypicker.com/flights endpoint and display the results in a
+ViewPager.
 The user can 'like' a particular destination and it will be added to favorites, in which the user can view a list of favorite destinations.